Last updated: September 7, 2023

-The walk is a shorter section of the popular Rose Bay to Watsons Bay coastal trail.
-It meanders through bushland and coastal vegetation, past secluded beaches, beautiful parks, and many picturesque bays.
+The walk is a shorter section of the popular Rose Bay to Watsons Bay Walk, and meanders through coastal vegetation and thriving bushland, past secluded beaches, beautiful parks, and picturesque bays.

 Hermitage Foreshore Walk | |